csanghvi-stripe/meeting-prompter/README.md

 4. **Source Citations**
    - Every answer shows which document it came from
+   - Displays the matched text snippet from the source
    - Builds trust and enables verification

 ## Project Structure